EnzymeSharafot/CodSoft-Intern/README.md

 3. Exit option.

 How to Run:
--->Clone the repository.
+1. Clone the repository.
--->Navigate to the Calculator directory.
+2. Navigate to the Calculator directory.
--->Compile the code: g++ -o calculator calculator.cpp.
+3. Compile the code: g++ -o calculator calculator.cpp.
--->Run the executable: ./calculator.
+4. Run the executable: ./calculator.

-3.Tic-Tac-Toe
+# Tic-Tac-Toe
 A console-based Tic-Tac-Toe game where two players can play against each other.
 The game includes features for setting player order, selecting signs, and checking the game result.